 We want to be able to share feedback to improve the organization, but don’t know the best or most appropriate way.

 We strongly believe in the role the board plays in providing guidance to nonprofit organizations.
 Their insider-outsider viewpoint should provide a fresh perspective on issues and can help provide objectivity to decision-making.
-Their connections can add to the nonprofit’s ability to tell their story to the community it serves.
+Plus, their connections can add to the nonprofit’s ability to tell their story to the community it serves.
 The best nonprofits have a strong CEO AND a strong board that work together in a partnership to create an even stronger nonprofit.
 However, to ensure this happens, nonprofits and board members must find the right match and fit, and establish an ongoing commitment to transparency, communication and continuous improvement.
-We welcome your feedback on this “He Said, She Said” board-CEO conversation – we’d love to hear how you’ve found common ground between your organization and board.
+We welcome your feedback on this board-CEO conversation and would love to hear how you’ve found common ground between your organization and board.